krzentner/language-world/data/goal_py_md/peg-insert-side.py.md

 Begin with the text:

 ```
-# peg-insert-side: insert the peg into the hole from the side
+# peg-insert-side: grab the peg and insert it into the hole from the side
 def peg_insert_side(robot):
 ```